Vice President, Inclusive Education

 Melissa is an inclusion and equity advocate for historically underserved populations in NYC charter schools.
-As the Director of The Collaborative for Inclusive Education, she works to ensure that schools have access to the essential supports, trainings, resources and technical assistance necessary to ensure the success of all of their students.
+She leads The Collaborative for Inclusive Education, ensuring that schools have access to the essential supports, trainings, resources and technical assistance necessary to secure the success of all of their students.
 Prior to joining the Collaborative, she worked as a French dual language teacher and an ESL teacher within the NYC DOE.
 During her time in the classroom, she strived to provide equity and access for all her students through culturally relevant pedagogy and research-based language supports.
 Melissa holds B.A.s from Trinity College (Hartford) in French, Spanish and English, earned her M.S. in TESOL as a Teach For America corps member from Fordham University, and her M.S. in Educational Leadership from Hunter College.

 Inclusive Education Specialist

 Eleanora (Ellie) is the Inclusive Education Specialist for the Collaborative for Inclusive Education.
 Ellie works closely with schools in creating inclusive programs that support all students.
 She joins the Collaborative after spending over two decades working in special education and supporting special populations in many different capacities.
 She began her career in private education, specializing in language-based learning disabilities.
 She spent 8 years teaching in the public charter specialized & integrated classroom before moving to administration—and has proudly served as a teacher, coordinator, and director of special populations for some great schools.
 Ellie holds a B.A. in Psychology from Syracuse University and a M.S. in Special Education from Simmons University.